MileHacker Logo

 Driving Laws & Parking

 Drive on the right.
 Seatbelts are mandatory.
 Mobile phone use while driving is illegal without hands-free.
-Speed limits are enforced.
-Parking is challenging in central locations; use underground car parks.
+Velocity limits are enforced.
+Parking is challenging in central locations; use underground parking garages.
 Blue zones (paid street parking) have limited time.
-No specialty vehicles like tuk-tuks.
+No specialty vehicles such as tuk-tuks.